Top Pages

 - She smiled happily.

 - She smiled disappointedly.
 (By the time your readers reach this sentence, they should know from context that it's a disappointed smile.
-The trick is to show them, not literally tell them, that she's disappointed.
-It's far more engaging.
+The trick is to show them, not literally tell them, that she is disappointed.
+It is far more engaging.
 Less is more.)

 - "Ow, pack that in," Rachel shrieked angrily.
-(You can scrap the adverb if it's implicit from the dialogue or context.)
+(You can remove the adverb if the "how" is implicit from the dialogue or context.)

 - Sitting dejectedly in its cage, the parrot looked utterly unhappy.
-(This would cause a click-fest as those critics armed their red pens.)
+(Steven King would hate this.)

 - Looking miserable, the parrot lay on the floor of its cage.
 (This is sharper.
 Your readers will know that parrots don't ordinarily lie on the floor.)